British

 Yorkshire Pudding

 Yorkshire Pudding is properly served with rare roast beef.
 It can also be used as a hot dessert and served with warm maple syrup.
-This must be eaten as soon as it is removed from the oven while crisp.
-We always serve Yorkshire Pudding with this magnificent recipe for Linda’s Prime Rib.

 -